linkerd/linkerd/linkerd/docs/protocol-http.md

 --- | ------------- | -----------
 addForwardedHeader | null | If set, a `Forwarded` header is added to all requests.
 See [below](#http-1-1-forwarded). timestampHeader | null | If set, the specified header will be added to outbound requests with a timestamp.
-See [below](#http-1-1-timestamp).
+See [below](#http-1-1-timestamp). maxCallDepth | 1000 | If set, limits the number of maximum hops.
+The number of hops is derived by inspecting the Via header.
+This can be used to prevent proxy loops.

 <a name="http-1-1-timestamp"></a>
 ### Adding Timestamp Headers ###